ADirin/OTP1_LectureMaterial/Week 7/HomeAssignment/Tasks.md

 - Create a Jenkins pipeline that:
     - Pulls the latest code from your GitHub repository.
     - Builds the Java application using Maven (if needed).
-    - Runs tests  using JUnit and JACOCO coverage.
+    - Runs tests  using JUnit and coverage report.
     - Creates a Docker image of the application.

 4. Containerization with Docker